-Read our blog to get the lowdown from our experts and go behind the scenes at the Royal Observatory, Cutty Sark, National Maritime Museum, Caird Library and the Queen's House.
+Read our blog to get the lowdown from our experts and go behind the scenes at Royal Museums Greenwich.

-December’s highlights include this year’s final Supermoon and the Geminid meteor shower.
-(All times given are for London and will vary for other parts of the UK.)
+January’s highlights include the Quadrantid meteor shower and several planets.
+(Details given are for London and will vary for other parts of the UK.)